Licensing Tips

 A “Class B” License is for breeders who purchase and resell puppies.

-Do I need a license from my state or local government to breed puppies?
+Do I need a license from my state or local government for dog breeding?

 Additional detail on USDA licensing: